sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 Dato gives you a local clock, date, and multiple world clocks in the menu bar.
 When you click Dato in the menu bar, you get a menu with a calendar, calendar events, and world clocks.
 All of this is highly customizable.

-Dato supports all the locales and languages that macOS supports for the menu bar text, dates, times, and calendar, but the menus and settings are English-only.

 [MacStories review of Dato.](https://www.macstories.net/reviews/dato-review-calendar-events-and-time-zones-from-your-macs-menu-bar/)

 If all you need is another clock in the menu bar, check out [Second Clock](/second-clock).